Pinkster: In North America

-Dutch colonists and settlers in present-day New York State and New Jersey brought the celebration of Pinkster to North America in the 17th century.
-However, by the 19th century, Pinkster had evolved into a primarily African-American holiday, celebrated by slaves and free blacks, and liberally seasoned with African culture and traditions.

-In contrast to the Southern plantations, the great majority of Northern farm families owned few slaves.
-With the less hospitable climate and less hospitable natives, farms in the north were much smaller; therefore, (except in the larger cities, once they grew) Africans were fewer and farther apart.
-Family members were sold down the road to other families.
-Pinkster was a chance for the Africans to meet up and catch up with family and friends, to taste some temporary independence, and a chance to make and spend a little money of their own.
-It also provided the opportunity to share, express and pass on African culture and tradition, especially to those African Americans born in North America.
+Pinkster is a holiday that originated in the Netherlands and was brought to America by Dutch settlers in the 17th century.
+It derives from the Christian feast of Pentecost, which commemorates the descent of the Holy Spirit upon the apostles, occurring seven weeks after Easter.
+However, in the U.S., Pinkster evolved into a unique celebration, particularly among African American communities in the 18th and early 19th centuries.

 In New York, families traveled from the outlying areas into New York City or Albany, which remained a largely Dutch city into the early 19th century.
-There they could meet up with the significantly larger population of slaves and African freemen.
+There they could meet up with the significantly larger population of enslaved people and Black Dutch freemen.
 By the mid-18th century, celebrations in New York and Brooklyn attracted very large gatherings.
-African Americans sold berries, herbs, sassafras bark, beverages, and oysters, and they used the money they earned at the Pinkster festival.
+Black Dutch sold berries, herbs, Sassafras bark, beverages, and oysters, and they used the money they earned at the Pinkster festival.
 Today the Pinkster festival in Albany, New York, remains to be the oldest African American music festival in the United States.

-The celebration of Pinkster
+The African American Pinkster Committee of New York (AAPCNY) along with the African Burial Ground National Monument hold an annual Pinkster celebration in New York City.